Treaty Settlements

 When an iwi settles with the Crown, the resulting legislation often includes provisions that directly affect how we operate.
 These can include:

 Co-management arrangements – some settlements establish joint governance or management frameworks for significant natural resources.
 We participate in several of these.
-See [Key co-governance and co-management arrangements] below.
+See our Formal Partnerships and Arrangements page for more information.

 Iwi participation requirements – settlement legislation often creates new or strengthened rights for iwi to participate in resource management processes.
 Horizons works to understand and give effect to these requirements as they arise.